 Let’s take a look at some of their best qualities.

 A Bit About Italian Greyhounds

-Italian Greyhounds are a very old working breed dating back almost two thousand years.
+Italian Greyhounds are an ancient working breed dating back almost two thousand years.
 They are a sighthound, a group of animals that would aid hunters in tracking down animals.
-As the name suggests, they would do this by sight rather than by smell like a gundog would.
+As the name suggests, they would do this by sight rather than smell like a gundog would.

 While these practices have been modernized, these days an Italian Greyhound is much more commonly found in a family home than on a race track.
 These small dogs make wonderful additions to many families.